Tyrrrz/Tyrrrz.me/data/blog/wpf-treeview-selecteditem-twoway-binding/index.md

 To make it easier to check if a node is a child of another node, I defined a property called `HierarchyPredicate`.
 If it's not set, the behavior will just blindly expand all nodes until it finds the item we're looking for.
 The predicate can help optimize this process.

-Once this behavior is attached, it calls `UpdateTreeViewItemStyle()` to inject an event handler for `Loaded` event of `ItemContainerStyle`.
+Once this behavior is attached, it calls `UpdateTreeViewItemStyle()` to inject a handler for the `Loaded` event inside `ItemContainerStyle`.
 We need to listen to this event to handle nodes that were expanded.
 To ensure maximum compatibility, it extends an existing style if it can find one or creates a new one otherwise.

 It also calls `UpdateAllTreeViewItems()` after attaching.
 This goes through all of the tree view's children and in turn calls `UpdateTreeViewItem(...)` on them.